Landmarks of Eden

-Being on site and experiencing the stone circle first-hand meant that students could relate closely with the work which Lorna Graves, Jacob Thompson and William Wordsworth created, inspired by the monument.
-Lorna's close spiritual connection with the stone circle and her interest in the prehistoric rock art was a strong theme of the workshops, and many pupils commented on the way in which Lorna constructed her sculptures.
-Long Meg amazed the students and just like Wordsworth they were in awe of it, its size its age and the sheer number of stones.
-The students retained a lot of information from the site visit and workshop about the monument, including when it was constructed and its size in relation to other stone circles in the UK.
+Being on site and experiencing the stone circle first-hand meant that students could relate with the work which Lorna Graves, Jacob Thompson and William Wordsworth created, inspired by the monument.
+Lorna's close spiritual connection with the stone circle and her interest in the prehistoric rock art was a strong theme of the workshops.
+Many pupils commented on the way in which Lorna constructed her sculptures.
+Long Meg amazed the students.
+Like Wordsworth, they were in awe of it, its size, its age, and the sheer number of stones.
+The students retained a lot of information from the site visit and workshop about the monument, including its construction and its size in relation to other stone circles in the UK.

-The creative writing exercise and illustration workshop in particular show the intensity and creativity with which the students engaged with the work of Lorna Graves and the artistic heritage and history of Long Meg.
-The project engaged all of the senses, encouraged students to be observant and mindful of their environment and allowed them to have an enjoyable day; in one of the poems written during the creative writing exercise, a pupil described their class as 'chattering chitterling people, having fun all day long'.
+The creative writing exercise, and illustration workshop in particular, show the intensity and creativity with which the students engaged with the work of Lorna Graves and the artistic heritage and history of Long Meg.
+The project engaged all the senses, encouraged students to be observant and mindful of their environment and allowed them to have an enjoyable day.
+In one of the poems written during the creative writing exercise, a pupil described their class as 'chattering chitterling people, having fun all day long'.

 Long Meg Poetry

-The following poems have been written by pupils in response to their experience at Long Meg stone circle and show the power of imagination and creativity with which they were composed:
+The following poems, written by pupils in response to their experiences at Long Meg stone circle, show the power of imagination and creativity with which they composed them: